PoseidonPhoenix/MagicMushroom-dll/README.md

 - The pointers are all outdated, since this project is very old.
 So you have to find the new ones and update them in order for it to work
 - You need to build this in x86 mode in order for it to work (since Among Us is a 32 bit process)

+Again, the code is bad since this is the first project I have ever done.